Consulting Resume - Full Guide & Free Templates

 The skills that fall under IQ for a consultant are predominantly problem solving and analysis.
 This is because the nature of consulting projects is to solve a problem the client is facing and a robust strategy must be built on sound analysis.

-Demonstrating your problem solving and analytical abilities on your CV can be easier for candidates that studied subject such as engineering, computer science and economics at university as these subjects exercise both skill sets.
+Demonstrating your problem solving and analytical abilities on your resume can be easier for candidates that studied subject such as engineering, computer science and economics at university as these subjects exercise both skill sets.
 However, even if you did study a subject that involves problem solving and analysis then it is still just as important to highlight when you have demonstrated these skills in any prior work experience.

 Emotional intelligence is highly regarded in consulting for multiple reasons.
 The first reason is that a lot of the work is client facing and so being able to build strong working relationships is important, senior partners and directors need to be confident that you are ‘safe’ to put in front of a client.
 Another reason that social skills are valued is that you will often work on small teams (3 or 4 people) and potentially work away with that team meaning you not only work together but socialise together.
 Being easy to get on with makes everyone’s lives easier.